ickarakurt/cemkarakurt/src/content/blog/aws-messaging-sqs-sns-kinesis-eventbridge.md

 draft: false
 tags:
   - aws
-  - sqs
-  - sns
-  - kinesis
-  - eventbridge
   - messaging
   - distributed-systems
+  - backend
+  - system-architecture
+  - event-driven-architecture
 description:
   Explore AWS messaging services like SNS, SQS, Kinesis, and EventBridge, and learn how to choose the right one for your distributed system.